Here are five of the best performing pistols out there.

 You can't really go wrong with a full-size P220 which you can get chambered in .45 or 10mm; you'll have plenty of stopping power.
 The frame and slide are stainless steel, and the P220 features front and rear fiber optic sights and an 8+1 magazine capacity.

-The P220 gets rave reviews for its accuracy and handling thanks to a five-inch match grade barrel, making this a great option if you're looking for a high-quality semi-automatic hunting handgun.
+The P220 gets rave reviews for its accuracy and handling thanks to a 5-inch, match-grade barrel, which makes this a great option if you're looking for a high-quality, semi-automatic hunting handgun.

 Heckler & Koch P2000